VWO Platform

 However, it is an all too common scenario.
 Imagine you’re browsing an e-commerce site with the intent of buying a set of wireless headphones.
 You may try the search button and find it doesn’t work.
 Then, you attempt to navigate your way to your desired item via the top bar menu.

 Finally, you may actually find a list of headphones that tick most of your boxes.
 At this point, you’ll need to click each one to see the specifications.
-You may have to pinch, scroll, and manipulate the screen to access the information you require.
+You may have to pinch, scroll, and manipulate the mobile screen to access the information you require.
 There may be no option to compare items, so you’ll have to keep tapping back and forward to view the information again.

 If you make it to the checkout process after all this, you may then be asked to create an account before purchasing.
 If the form is difficult to fill out or you are then tasked with confirming your email address, etc. this could be the last straw.